 Ms. Phanstiel is the chair and Mr. Aldrich and Mr. Clarke are the other members of the Audit Committee.
+Effective immediately following the Annual Meeting, Mr. Clarke will no longer serve on the Audit Committee and Mr. Barberich will join the Audit Committee.
 The Board of Directors has determined, upon the recommendation of the Nominating and Corporate Governance Committee, that each member of the Audit Committee is "independent" within the meaning of the rules and regulations of Nasdaq and the Securities and Exchange Commission, or the SEC.
 The Board of Directors has determined, upon the recommendation of the Nominating and Corporate Governance Committee, that Ms. Phanstiel is an "audit committee financial expert" within the meaning of the rules and regulations of the SEC.

 The primary responsibilities of the Audit Committee include: (a) appointing, approving the compensation of and assessing the independence of our registered public accounting firm, (b) overseeing the work of our registered public accounting firm, including through the receipt and consideration of reports from such firm, (c) reviewing and discussing with management and the registered public accounting firm our annual and quarterly financial statements and related disclosures, (d) monitoring our internal control over financial reporting, disclosure controls and procedures and code of business conduct and ethics, (e) overseeing our risk assessment and risk management policies, (f) meeting independently with our registered public accounting firm and management, (g) reviewing and approving or ratifying any related person transactions, and (h) preparing the audit committee report required by Securities and Exchange Commission, or SEC, rules.
-All audit and non-audit services to be provided to us by our independent registered public accounting firm must be approved in advance by our audit committee.
+All audit and non-audit services to be provided to us by our independent registered public accounting firm must be approved in advance by the Audit Committee.

-During the year ended December 31, 2012, the Audit Committee met six times.
+During the year ended December 31, 2013, the Audit Committee met eight times.
 The report of the Audit Committee is included in this Proxy Statement under "Report of the Audit Committee."